PortalTelemedicina/vuejs-test/README.md

 - Publishing your client in the cloud will be considered a PLUS (Heroko and Netlify are free ways to go)
 - Developing tests is optional but will also be considered a PLUS
 - Using Service Workers to let your web page work offline would be very nice
-- You can implement some extra features if you want but try not to escape so much from the main goal of the test
+- You can implement some extra features if you want, but try to not go away from the main goal of the test

 Feel free to ask Patrick Lopes - (**patrick@portaltelemedicina.com.br**) or Luiz Roberto Lethang Rodolpho - (**luiz@portaltelemedicina.com.br**) any question.